Alicent's Dead Son Gambit Protects the Living One

 How This Theory Works

-Rhaenyra's credibility now hangs directly on this choice.
+Rhaenyra's credibility now hangs directly on that choice.
 The moment she repeats the claim that Aegon is dead, she stakes her rule on its truth.
-If Aegon resurfaces, the lie does not merely embarrass her.
-It becomes a rallying point, proof that her grip on reality and on the war is weaker than she projects.
-The High Septon's demand for physical proof of death makes this pressure explicit: the show has already flagged that Aegon's fate is a legitimacy problem, not just a military one.
-Alicent gave Rhaenyra the rope and let her decide how to use it.
+If he resurfaces, the lie does not merely embarrass her.
+It becomes a rallying point, proof that her grasp on both reality and the war is weaker than she projects.
+The High Septon's demand for physical proof of death makes this pressure explicit before the declaration is even widely spread: the show has already established that Aegon's fate is a legitimacy problem, and Alicent handed Rhaenyra the rope and watched her decide how to use it.

 Is this theory convincing?